The Geometric Dynamical Northcott and Bogomolov Properties: The geometric dynamical Bogomolov conjecture

 \subsection{Acknowledgment}

 The first author would like to heartily thank S\'ebastien Boucksom for useful comments and discussions about families of varieties and Damian Brotbek for discussions which led to the formulation of Theorem~\ref{tm:Pk_intro} in the context of polarized endomorphisms of normal projective varieties.
 We would like to thank Matthieu Astorg for interesting discussions at an early stage of this work.
 We also would like to thank Antoine Chambert-Loir and Charles Favre.
-Finally, we would like to thank the anonymous referee for his/her very interesting comments and suggestions which helped to improve the presentation of this work.
+We are indebted to Najmuddin Fakhruddin for many interesting discussions, notably for sharing the references \cite{Rapoport, Ghioca_Tucker} with us.
+Finally, we would like to thank the anonymous referees for their very interesting comments and suggestions which helped to improve the presentation of this work.